Recursive expansion of Tanner graph: a method to construct stabilizer codes with high coding rate: XZ-TGRE code

+Following the idea of recursively expanding Tanner graph, we propose XZ-TGRE code which can correct all three Pauli errors.
+The check matrix $H$ of XZ-TGRE is composed of four submatrices $H_A$, $H_B$, $H_C$ and $H_D$.
+As shown in Fig. \ref{XZ-TGRE check matrix}, each of them is obtained by an recursively expanded Tanner graph.
+The expansion method is shown in Fig. \ref{XZ-TGRE Tanner graph}.
+According to Fig. \ref{XZ-TGRE check matrix} and Fig. \ref{XZ-TGRE Tanner graph}, the code length is $N=2^{L-a}+2^{L+1}$.
+Proposition \ref{independence and commutativity of stabilizers of XZ-TGRE} states that the rows of the matrix composed of the submatrices $H_A$, $H_B$, $H_C$ and $H_D$ do form a set of stabilizer generators.
+It's obvious that the stabilizers corresponding to check matrix $H$ can be divided to two types -- Z type, which is denoted by $\{S_{i}\}$ and generated by $G_{o,L}$ and $G_{e,L-a}$, contains only Pauli $Z$ operator, and X type, which is denoted by $\{S'_{j}\}$ and is generated by $G'_{o,L}$ and $G'_{e,L-a}$, contains only Pauli $X$ operator.

-According to the code construction of XZ-TGRE code in Fig. \ref{XZ-TGRE check matrix} and Fig. \ref{XZ-TGRE Tanner graph}, there are two types of stabilizers of XZ-TGRE code -- X type and Z type, which only contain Pauli $X$ and Pauli $Z$ operators, respectively.
+\begin{proposition} The rows of $H$ are independent and commute with each other. \end{proposition} \begin{proof} According to the code construction of XZ-TGRE code in Fig. \ref{The structure of Hl} and Fig. \ref{XZ-TGRE Tanner graph} there are two types of stabilizers of XZ-TGRE code -- X type and Z type, which only contain Pauli $X$ and Pauli $Z$ operators, respectively.
 We only need to prove that all Z type stabilizers $\{S_i\}$ are independent with each other (since they must independent with X type) and commute with all X type stabilizers $\{S'_j\}$, then the independence and commutativity of all X type can be proved in the same way.

 First, we prove all Z type stabilizers are independent with each other.
 Notice that each Z type stabilizer $S_i$ has a unique odd subscript $4i-1$.
 Hence, each $S_i$ cannot be generated by other Z type stabilizers.